raghuteja/Tech-Book/Data-Engineering/Distributed-Systems/Consistent-Hashing.md

 2. When a new node is added to system, Load distribution will be even
 3. Number of virtual nodes that a node handles can be decided based on node capacity (Heterogenity)

+#### Drawbacks of using virtual nodes

+During replication if we are using virtual nodes, It is possible that replicated data might go into the same physical node

+To address this issue one can maintain preference list (List of nodes that are responsible for storing a particular key).
+This list can ensure that a key is stored in `N` distinct physical nodes

 ### Uses

 * Used in distributed key value store